Planck constant as adiabatic invariant characterized by Hubble's and cosmological constants: Quantum mechanics is the Fourier - transformed classical mechanics

-In standard textbooks of quantum mechanics problems arise and are solved for isolated systems, when the free electromagnetic field is not included in the Hamiltonian of the system.
-For example a harmonic oscillator, the hydrogen atom, molecular potentials, etc. Thus on the one hand any changes in the system (transitions between levels) are associated with the photons, but on the other hand, the free electromagnetic field in such Hamiltonian does not appear.
-Reasonable questions arise: where the free field is and why it does not appears in the Hamiltonian $H$?
-How is the free electromagnetic field is taken into account for the quantization of such systems?
+In standard textbooks of quantum mechanics problems arise and are solved for isolated systems, while the periodic electromagnetic field is not included in the Hamiltonian of the system under consideration.
+For example a harmonic oscillator, the hydrogen atom, molecular potentials, etc. Thus on the one hand any changes in the system (transitions between levels) are associated with the photons, but on the other hand, the free / bounded electromagnetic field in such Hamiltonian does not appears.
+Reasonable questions arise: where the electromagnetic field is and why it does not appears in the Hamiltonian $H$?
+How these electromagnetic fields are taken into account for the quantization of such systems?

-At the beginning of the 20-th century, the equations describing the quantum system have been intuitively guessed and accepted for the calculations (despite the emerging issues), because their predicted results were consistent with the experiments at the time.
+At the beginning of the 20-th century, the equations describing the quantum system have been intuitively guessed and accepted for the calculations (despite the emerging issues), because calculated results were consistent with the experiments at the time.
 However, the meaning of the wave equations and the wave function itself is still not completely understood.
 In this section we will show sense of the formalism of quantum mechanics making a start from bases of classical mechanics

 For simplicity, consider the one-dimensional motion.
 The generalization to three dimensions is obvious.
-Suppose we have the classical equations for energy:
+Suppose we have the classical equation for energy:

 Here $H$ - classical Hamilton function of the system and $E$ - total energy of the system.
 Let's consider a particle in the field of $U(x)$.
 For a total energy of system we have two possibilities:

 1) $E<0$, the system is bounded, we have a periodic movement,